youssef-gis/alx-airbnb-database/README.md

 *   **Payment Processing**
     This integrated feature securely handles financial transactions, allowing guests to pay for their bookings using credit cards or other payment methods.
 It ensures a smooth and trustworthy monetary exchange on the platform.

+## API Security

+Securing our backend APIs is paramount to protecting our users, their data, and the integrity of our platform.
+We will implement the following key security measures:

+### Key Security Measures

+*   **Authentication (JWT Tokens):** We will use JSON Web Tokens (JWT) to securely authenticate users.
+Upon login, a user receives a signed token that must be included in subsequent requests to access protected endpoints, verifying their identity.

+*   **Authorization (Role-Based Access Control - RBAC):** Beyond authentication, we will implement authorization to control what authenticated users can do.
+For example, a user can only edit or delete their own property listings, and only an admin user might have access to certain administrative endpoints.

+*   **Rate Limiting:** We will implement rate limiting on our APIs to protect against Denial-of-Service (DoS) and brute-force attacks.
+This restricts the number of requests a client can make to the API within a specific time window, ensuring stability and availability for all users.

+*   **Data Sanitization & Validation:** All user input will be rigorously validated and sanitized on the backend to prevent common vulnerabilities like SQL Injection and Cross-Site Scripting (XSS).
+Django's built-in form and model validation provide a strong foundation for this.

+*   **HTTPS Encryption:** All data in transit between the client and our server will be encrypted using HTTPS.
+This ensures that sensitive information, like login credentials and payment details, cannot be intercepted and read by malicious actors.

+### Why Security is Crucial

+*   **Protecting User Data:** Implementing strong authentication and authorization is crucial to prevent unauthorized access to personally identifiable information (PII), protecting our users' privacy and complying with regulations like GDPR.

+*   **Securing Payments:** The payment processing feature handles highly sensitive financial data.
+HTTPS encryption and secure backend practices are non-negotiable to prevent data breaches and maintain trust with our users.

+*   **Maintaining Platform Integrity:** Rate limiting and input validation protect the platform from being overwhelmed or manipulated by malicious attacks, ensuring it remains stable and reliable for legitimate users.

+*   **Preventing Unauthorized Actions:** Proper authorization ensures that users can only perform actions they are permitted to do (e.g., a user cannot cancel another user's booking), which is fundamental to the platform's correct and fair operation.